-M.E.
+M.E. and O.E.
 Students have the opportunity to get involved in a variety of interesting projects and extra-curricular activities.
-Please view the link above and watch the video to see Professor May-Win Thein in her classroom.

 M.E.
 Student Advisory Board